arcxteam/arcxteam/README-GUIDES.md

      ```
      - Replace `[username]` and `[repo]` with your GitHub username and repository name (e.g., `arcxteam/arcxteam`).
 3. **Commit Changes**:
-   - Use the commit message `Update snake animation 🐍`.
+   - Use the commit message `Update snake animation`.
    - Run the workflow manually in the **Actions** tab to generate animation files.
 4. **Verify**:
    - Visit your GitHub profile (https://github.com/[username]) to ensure the animation appears in your README.